“Consuming Power”: The Socioeconomic Impact of Electricity in Colonial Nigeria, 1896-1960

 |Contact||Dr. Steffi Marung (SFB 1199, Leipzig U) | email@example.com|

-Damilola Adewumi Adebayo (Faculty of History, U Cambridge, Great Britain)
+Damilola Adewumi Adebayo (Faculty of History, University of Cambridge, UK)

 Damilola Adebayo, from Iwo, Nigeria, took his BA in History at the University of Ibadan where he was a Grace Leadership Foundation Scholar, and was General Secretary of the Union of Campus Journalists.
 He received his master’s degree after studying at the Graduate Institute, Geneva, Switzerland as a Hans Wilsdorf Foundation Scholar.
 He was also president of the African students’ group.
 In this role, he led a team that, among others, coordinated the first ever student-organised panel on youth empowerment and economic development in Africa which attracted some very distinguished Africans working in International Geneva.